openshwprojects/OpenBK7231T_App/README.md

 - Button Toggle All - this button toggles all channels at once
 - Button Toggle All_n (as above but pin logical value is inversed)
 - PWM - pulse width modulation output for LED dimmers (with MQTT dimming support from Home Assistant)
+- PWM_n - as above, but percentage of duty is inversed.
+This might be useful for some special LED drivers that are using single PWM to choose between Cool white and Warm white (it also needs setting a special flag in General options)
 - WiFi LED - special LED to indicate WLan connection state.
 LED states are following: LED on = client mode successfully connected to your Router.
 Half a second blink - connecting to your router, please wait (or connection problem).
 Fast blink (200ms) - open access point mode.
 In safe mode (after failed boots), LED might not work.
 - DigitalInput - this is a simple digital input pin, it sets the linked channel to current logical value on it, just like digitalRead( ) from Arduino.
 This input has a internal pull up resistor.
 - DigitalInput_n (as above but inversed)